vygidor/python_testing_basics/README.md

 # Python automation testing basics
-##UI testing with Python and Selenium webdriver
+##UI testing with Python and Selenium Webdriver
 Understanding the basics with data driven UI testing with Python, [Selenium](https://pypi.python.org/pypi/selenium) &amp; [nose](https://nose.readthedocs.org/en/latest/) / [unittest](https://docs.python.org/2/library/unittest.html).

 Note: '[nose](https://nose.readthedocs.org/en/latest/)' is used only for standalone execution.
 As I use PyCharm with '[pydev](https://www.jetbrains.com/pycharm/help/remote-debugging.html)' support for debugging and '[unittest](https://docs.python.org/2/library/unittest.html)' module for running the tests, I am actually not using it.

 For DDT you have to install '[ddt](https://ddt.readthedocs.org/en/latest/index.html)'.

-## Automated unit tests
+## Automated tests framework - unittest
-A testcase is created by subclassing `unittest.TestCase`.
+A test case is created by subclassing `unittest.TestCase`.
 The individual tests are defined with methods whose names start with the letters `test`.
 This naming convention informs the test runner about which methods represent tests. (see *ui_test_basics.py*)
 The `setUp()` and `tearDown()` methods allow you to define instructions that will be executed before and after each test method.

 ## Other Automated tests
 Files *ui_test_basics2.py*, *ui_test_basics3.py* and *ui_test_basics4.py* are basic .py scripts demonstrating the ability to build the automated test framework with Selenium Webdriver and Python.
 All except *ui_test_basics4.py* (Safari) and *ui_test_basics5* (Chrome) are using Firefox browser.
+As Selenium Webdriver is native written for use with Firefox, so for other browser support there is need to install additional drivers (as described below).

 ##Using Safari browser
 When you simply try to run a test using `webdriver.Safari()` you will get an `SELENIUM_SERVER_JAR` message.